Site icon The Chili Life

 Capsicum Chinense & Apocalypse Scorpion

-As for now, I can’t find any information about the Scoville of Apocalypse Scorpion Chocolate.
+Currently, I have not found any information about the Scoville rating of Apocalypse Scorpion Chocolate.
 It is supposed to be insanely hot, however.
 Chinense varieties can have a Scoville ranging from 100,000 to 1,000,000 SHU, so Apocalypse scorpion is should be really, really hot.
-As many Capsicum Chinense chilies, this one took it’s time to grow.
+Like many Capsicum Chinense chilies, this one took its time to grow.

 Apocalypse Scorpion Chocolate was not that hard to grow.
 As with most of my plants my strategy was to remove flowers early.
 This was done to let the plant grow as big and bushy as possible so that it would produce as many fruits as possible.
-When I did let it flower most of the flowers dropped but then the flowers started to become fruits!
+When I let it flower, most of the flowers dropped, but then the flowers started to become fruits!

-I now have 10 pods, of which many are ripen already, in different sizes.
-As I previously mentioned, the time for the pods to grow is very long (slow-growing one).
+I now have 10 pods, of which many are already ripe, in various sizes.
+As I previously mentioned, the time for the pods to grow is very long (slow-growing).
 I am not sure what to do with the Apocalypse Scorpion Chocolate peppers.
-I think I may ferment them and make a hot sauce (may post a recipe, if I do).
+I may ferment them and make a hot sauce (may post a recipe, if I do).
 The taste is supposed to be nice of Chinense Capsicum peppers.
 I have never actually tasted, however.

 A nice looking Apocalypse Chocolate pepper